42BV/rest-convention/06-security.md

 ### Protect the Session against Cross Site Request Forgery (XSRF)

 A malicious browser tab may send requests to the API while the user is logged in.
 These requests will be sent with the correct session id by the browser.
 To prevent abuse an additional token must be sent with each write operation, the `XSRF-TOKEN`.
+The token name used in this convention is the default for AngularJS.

 Typically the token is sent to the browser in the form of a cookie by the first GET request to the API, read by the JavaScript on the page and added as a request header (`X-XSRF-TOKEN`) to subsequent PUT, POST or DELETE request.
 The API checks the presence of the correct header on the request.
 If not correct, the request fails.